-The Men's club started out in 1979, as Stirling Hockey Club, by ex club stalwart David Anderson.
+The Men's club started out in 1979, as Stirling Hockey Club, founded by ex-club stalwart David Anderson.
 To begin with, the club was primarily a junior section for young players in the Stirling area.
-David at this stage was playing for ICI Grangemouth at the time and many of the club's juniors found themselves playing in the morning for Stirling and an afternoon game for ICI.
+David at this stage was playing for ICI Grangemouth, and many of the club's juniors found themselves playing in the morning for Stirling and an afternoon game for ICI.

-Now in the later stages of his career, David started a senior Stirling side, persuading some experience players to join him in his quest.
-The club based at the old cricket club on grass, started with some friendlies in its first season, moving on to national league hockey soon after.
+Now in the latter stages of his career, David started a senior Stirling side, persuading some experienced players to join him in his quest.
+The club based at the old cricket club on grass started with some friendlies in its first season, moving on to national league hockey soon after.

-As the junior section expanded and gained experience, the club gained a foothold in the league and after 2 seasons began a remarkable rise up the leagues.
-The club, starting out in Division 6 and gained 5 successive promotions as they moved up the leagues so more and more players moved to the club from higher level clubs.
-The Whitelaw brothers Gordon and Iain joined from ICI, along with Jim Wynne from Babcock Renfrew.
-Scotland international goal keeper John Kilgour came from Harris, soon to be followed by internationalist and now club veteran Neil Sharpe.
+As the junior section expanded and gained experience, the club won a foothold in the league and after 2 seasons began a remarkable rise up the leagues.
+The club, starting out in Division 6, gained 5 successive promotions.
+As they moved up the leagues, more and more players moved to the club from higher-level clubs.
+The Whitelaw, brothers Gordon and Iain, joined from ICI, along with Jim Wynne from Babcock Renfrew.
+Scotland international goalkeeper John Kilgour came from Harris, soon to be followed by an internationalist and now club veteran Neil Sharp.

 Together with these players and the cunning guile of now Stirling Albion supremo Stuart Brown and current Chief Constable of Central Scotland Police Gordon Samson the club went from strength to strength.
-The emerging talent of the junior section meant the club entered a golden age and found itself in the Premier League pitting themselves against then MIM, Menzieshil, Kelburne among many others.
-In the Premier League the club did perform the double home and away against Kelburne on a few occasions.
+The talent emerging from the junior section meant the club entered a golden age.
+It found itself in the Premier League pitting themselves against teams like, then MIM, Menzieshil, and Kelburne among many others.

-The move to the new astroturf at Annfield in the eighties proved to be the turning point in the club's fortunes, having played on the grass at cricket club for 3 seasons then the blais at the University for 2 more seasons.
-It seemed to gell the young and the old into a unit and young talents like Jamie Stokoe, Jon Taylor, David Parker and Robert Birrell came to the fore.
+The move to the new astroturf at Annfield in the eighties proved to be the turning point in the club's fortunes (having previously played on the grass at the cricket club for 3 seasons, then the blaes at the University for two more seasons).
+It seemed to gel the young and the old into a unit, and young talents like Jamie Stokoe, Jon Taylor, David Parker and Robert Birrell came to the fore.

-Around this time the club joined forces with the ladies team, Central Wanderers and shared practise sessions at Forthbank as the two clubs began to grow closer.
+Around this time the club joined forces with ladies team, Central Wanderers, and shared practice sessions at Forthbank as the two clubs began to grow closer.